Jacob2295/SystemBroApp/readme.md

 - Auto refreshing web interface

 One more thing to note is that this app can circumvent addblockers (Google Analytics / Piwik etc.. can sometimes be blocked by the client).
-You can update the GeoLocation database buy running ```php artisan maxmind:update``` from the projects home directory.
+You can update the GeoLocation database by running ```php artisan maxmind:update``` from the projects home directory.

 #### TODO
 - [ ] Refactor backend